reduxjs/redux-devtools/extension/README.md

 > You'll have to add `'process.env.NODE_ENV': JSON.stringify('production')` in your Webpack config for the production bundle ([to envify](https://github.com/gaearon/redux-devtools/blob/master/docs/Walkthrough.md#exclude-devtools-from-production-builds)).
 If you use `create-react-app`, [it already does it for you.](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/config/webpack.config.prod.js#L253-L257)

-If you're already checking `process.env.NODE_ENV` when creating the store, include `redux-devtools-extension/logOnly` for production environment.
+If you're already checking `process.env.NODE_ENV` when creating the store, import `composeWithDevToolsLogOnly` or `devToolsEnhancerLogOnly` for production environment.

-If you don’t want to allow the extension in production, just use `redux-devtools-extension/developmentOnly`.
+If you don’t want to allow the extension in production, just use `composeWithDevToolsDevelopmentOnly` or `devToolsEnhancerDevelopmentOnly`.

 > See [the article](https://medium.com/@zalmoxis/using-redux-devtools-in-production-4c5b56c5600f) for more details.